cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 ## The Inter-Blockchain Protocol

 The Inter-Blockchain Protocol, IBC, is used to send data from one blockchain to another.
 In Cosmos, most applications execute on their own purpose-built blockchain running their own validator set.
 These are the application-specific blockchains built with Cosmos SDK.

 Applications on one chain may have a need to communicate with applications on another blockchain.
 For example, an application could accept tokens from another blockchain as a form of payment.
 Interoperability at this level calls for a method of exchanging data about the state or the transactions on another blockchain.

 While such bridges between blockchains can be built and do exist, they are generally constructed in an ad hoc manner.
 In contracts, IBC provides all Cosmos SDK applications with a common protocol and framework for implementing standardized inter-blockchain communication.

 ## Requirements

 Applications that use IBC must meet the following requirements:

-* Bind to one or more ports
+* Bind to one or more ports.
-* Define the packet data
+* Define the packet data.
-* Define optional acknowledgement structures and methods to encode and decode them
+* Define optional acknowledgement structures and methods to encode and decode them.
-* Implement the IBCModule interface
+* Implement the IBCModule interface.

 ## Modular design